wkolowski/Type-Theory-Wishlist/README.md

 Not papers:
 - [Pattern and Copattern matching](http://www1.maths.leeds.ac.uk/pure/logic/images/slidesLeedsLogicSeminarMay2015.pdf)

 **Status: negative inductive types are imeplemented in Agda and Coq.
 Additionally, copattern matching is implemented in Agda.
-The Agda implementation of copatterns is based on one of the papers, which means things look pretty good.**
+The Agda implementation of copatterns is based on one of the papers, which means things look pretty good.
+Name resolution and namespacing is not standard, but probably easy to implement.**

 TODO:
 - Maybe if we start with patterns, then the definition should still be interpreted as legal corecursive definition?
-- Overlapping and Order-Independent Copatterns.
+- Invent Overlapping and Order-Independent Copatterns.
-- Another possibility for handling coinductives is for them to be just (co)recursive records, but this depends on how cool and foreign records will be.
+- Another possibility for handling coinductives is for them to be just (co)recursive records, but this depends on how cool and strange records will be.

 ## "Positive" Coinductive Types <a id="positive-coinductive-types"></a> [↩](#toc)